sighjs/sigh/README.md

 You can see here that `glob` uses multiple tree indexes and assigns them to events according to the index of the pattern that produced them.

 ## debounce
-Combines events in the pipeline until the event stream settles for more than the given period.
+Combines events in the pipeline until the event stream settles for longer than the given period.

 ```javascript
 pipelines['js'] = [